freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 ## Use a Local Machine or GitPod

-Once you have forked the repository, choose one among the below.
-You can either use your own local machine or a GitPod-based workspace to work on the codebase.
+Once you have forked the repository, you can either use your own local machine or a GitPod-based workspace to work on the codebase.

 For contributing long-term, we recommend you setup freeCodeCamp on your local machine.

 ### How to prepare a GitPod workspace

-We have automated the process of installating all the dependencies & tools you will need.
+We have automated the process of installing all the dependencies & tools you will need.
 With GitPod you get a free ready-to-code environment in a few minutes, and is useful if you do not have access to computer or want to make one-time changes.

 There are various ways to launch an GitPod workspace: